2012 United States House of Representatives elections in New York: District 6

 The 6th district was an open seat, consisting mostly of territory from the former 5th and 9th districts.
 Neither of the two incumbents in those districts, Democrat Gary Ackerman from the 5th and Republican Bob Turner from the 9th, sought re-election.
-Ackerman, who represented most of the territory in the newly-drawn 6th, retired, while Turner dropped out of the race in March 2012 to run against incumbent Democrat Kirsten Gillibrand in the United States Senate election in New York, 2012.
+Ackerman retired, while Turner, who represented 51% the voters of the new seat, dropped out of the race in March 2012 to run against incumbent Democrat Kirsten Gillibrand in the Senate election.

-On June 26, 2012, New York State Assemblywoman Grace Meng defeated fellow assemblyman Rory Lancman and New York City Councilwoman Elizabeth Crowley in a Democratic primary election.
-Councilman Dan Halloran is running as the Republican nominee.
-Working Families Party endorsed Lancman.
-Green Party endorsed Evergreen Chou.